 What are hallucinations?

-Hallucinations happen when a person’s brain misunderstands the information it is getting from their senses, leading to them experiencing something that is not really happening.
+Hallucinations happen when a person’s brain misunderstands the information it is receiving from their senses, leading to them experiencing something that is not really happening.
 Hallucinations may involve any of the senses, but the most common are visual and auditory hallucinations: the person sees or hears something that is not there.
 Common examples of hallucinations include hearing voices, or seeing a person in front of them who isn’t actually there.

 Who does it affect?

 Changes in perception and less commonly, hallucinations, can affect anyone who has physical changes to either their sensory organs, or their brain – or both.
-This means that it can affect people who have sight or hearing problems, delirium, an infection, side effects or adverse effects from taking medication, or over-use alcohol.
+This means that it can affect people who have sight or hearing problems, delirium, an infection, side effects or adverse effects from taking medication, or the over-use of alcohol.

 Changes in perception are more common in people with dementia as they may experience these physical changes to their sensory organs, as well as experiencing changes in the brain.
 People who are diagnosed with dementia with Lewy bodies are more likely to have visual hallucinations than people with any other form of dementia, due to the particular changes in the brain that take place with this kind of dementia.